Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase2 - Week1/Neural Networks/readme.md

 ![image](https://github.com/Robotics-Club-IIT-BHU/Robotics-Camp-2023/assets/98597396/eaaf1604-3891-488e-8380-745fdc5fe4f4)

-Here, `neural networks` comes into picture.
+This is where `neural networks` comes in!

 ## What are Neural Networks exactly ?